SauzeauYannis/Flutter-Learning/window_to_front/README.md

-# Windows App that uses the GitHub GraphQL API
+# Plugin for the Windows App that uses the GitHub GraphQL API

 ## Codelab used